494 Bombardment Group (H)

 On 4 March 1944, fifty one crews were ordered to leave their Phase I training post by troop train or private auto as Provisional Group TU-3-5 and report for assignment to the 494th Bomb Group (H) at Wendover Field not later than 7 March 1944

 .“Our crew was on that train.
 And we traveled in one of those new Pullmans designed for cattle cars and army troop movements without springs or padded seats.
-We slept from Tucson to Mojave CA, played cards, read, dozed all the way to Salt Lake City and arrived in Wendover in the middle of the night.” ( )
+We slept from Tucson to Mojave CA, played cards, read, dozed all the way to Salt Lake City and arrived in Wendover in the middle of the night.”
+The 489th Bombardment Group was training at Wendover when the first members of the 494th Bombardment Group arrived.
+The 489th BG pulled out from Wendover AAF for the European Theatre and left the 494th BG with whatever equipment and facilities that they felt was not worth taking with them.

 The newly arriving 494th BG members debarked usually in flurries of snow, or a steady drizzle of cold rain, jostled each other in the muddy and salt-encrusted streets of the Area, lost and found their personal gear in the growing mounds of baggage, and lines up for everything, from going to a latrine to delivering “name, rank, & serial number” to anyone who required this information.
-“Eventually, the above noted individuals found their belongings, their quarters, messhalls and plumbing, signed all their forms, and awoke one morning to discover that they were in fact the 494th Bombardment Group (H), equipped with a Headquarters Squadron, four other squafrons (the 864th, 865th, 866th, & 867th) and very little else.
+“Eventually, the above noted individuals found their belongings, their quarters, mess halls and plumbing, signed all their forms, and awoke one morning to discover that they were in fact the 494th Bombardment Group (H), equipped with a Headquarters Squadron, four other squadrons (the 864th, 865th, 866th, & 867th) and very little else.

 11 March 1944 – There was meeting in the Wendover base theatre of all officers who were connected with the flying training activity.
-They were addressed by Colonels MORGAN and DAWSON of the 2nd Air Force Trainmg Section.
+They were addressed by Colonels MORGAN and DAWSON of the 2nd Air Force Training Section.
 The object was to appraise those present of the appalling accident record of the Second Air Force.
 Twelve hundred men had lost their lives and more than 250 planes had been destroyed.
 Estimating that 56% of these accidents were due to pilot error, the speakers emphasized the fact that about 30% of the pilots in 2nd phase are so “strenuous and psychologically constituted” that too tough a training schedule may induce fatigue dangerous to pilots reactions at a critical moment in flight.
 Those in charge of training were accordingly directed to apply the schedule with this in mind.
 This is proving difficult in view of specific directions of Second Air Force for the rapid accomplishment of training schedules.

 1 April 1944

-PERSONNEL: 341 Officers 1625 Enlisted men
+341 Officers 1625 Enlisted men

 April 30 291 Officers 1671 Enlisted men